califano-lab/NaRnEA/README.md

 gene.set.MoR.max <- 1
 ```

-set the seed for the simulation
+Set the seed for the simulation; this will ensure that the results of the simulation are reproducible.
 ```{r}
 set.seed(sim.seed)
 ```

-simulate the gene expression signature values for all genes in the different samples under the null distribution
+Now we'll simulate the gene expression signature values and store them in a matrix with genes in the rows and samples in the columns.
 ```{r}
 cur.ges.mat <- matrix(data = NA, nrow = gene.num, ncol = sample.num)
 cur.ges.mat <- apply(cur.ges.mat,2,function(x){